browserstack/enigma/docs/Celery.md

 		}
 	```

-2. If you are using celery and want to have monitoring for the same, enable it by setting `need_monitoring` key inside as **true** and set one of the following applications in `monitoring_apps` key:
+2. If you are using celery and want to have monitoring for the same, enable it by setting `need_monitoring` key inside as **true** and set one of the following applications in `monitoring_apps` key in `config.json`:

 	i. django_celery_results

 	ii. django_celery_beat

 	iii. django_celery_monitor

-	Note: Add the same in `requirements.txt` file.

 	```bash
 		....